osquery/osquery/docs/wiki/deployment/performance-safety.md

  D:2  C:1  M:0  F:0  U:2  processes_binding_to_ports (1/1): duration: 1.02116107941 cpu_time: 0.668809664 memory: 6340608 fds: 5 utilization: 44.3
 ```

+The results (utilization=2) suggest running `processes_binding_to_ports` less often.

+To estimate how often these should run you should evaluate what a differential in the information means from your visibility requirement's perspective (how meaningful is a change vs. how often you check for the change).
+Then weigh that value against the performance impact of running the query.

 ### Understanding the output from profile.py
 The osquery `profile.py` script uses `utils.py` in `tools/tests/` which uses python’s `psutil` library to collect process stats for osqueryi as its running given queries.